gitbls/ndm/README.md

 `ndm` currently supports the following OS Distros:

-* RasPiOS Buster-Bookworm
+* RasPiOS Buster-Trixie
-* Debian Buster-Bookworm
+* Debian Buster-Trixie
 * Ubuntu (not tested in a while, but it should still work)

 Any distro not listed above has not been tested and will likely not work.
 If your system is "Debian-like", you could try using `sudo ndm config --os debian`.
 It really depends on the distro, since the location of system configuration files can and does vary across distros.